Ubanna/investment-app/README.md

 }
 `

-### Main function
+#### Function that return the user's weighted risk score
+The function takes the input of the user's investment assets(and amounts) and a model the investments types and calculates the weighted scores of each investment assets.

 `
-# Function that return the user's weighted risk score

 def getCategory(user, model):
     data_with_ratings = addRatings(user, model)
     grouped_data = groupRatings(data_with_ratings)